pantheon-systems/documentation/source/content/supported-drupal.md

 This includes security patches and compatibility updates to community-contributed modules via Tag1’s [D7 Extended Support (D7ES) module](https://www.drupal.org/project/tag1_d7es), which will be distributed and maintained as part of the Pantheon Drupal 7 Upstream.

 ##### Requirements
-* Available to all site plans for sites associated with a Gold, Diamond, or Platinum [workspace account tier](/guides/account-mgmt/plans/workspace-plans).
+* Available to all non-Sandbox site plans, or sites associated with a Gold, Diamond, or Platinum [workspace account tier](/guides/account-mgmt/plans/workspace-plans).
 * Sites must use the [Pantheon Drupal 7 Upstream](https://github.com/pantheon-systems/drops-7).
   * Or a Custom Upstream based on the Pantheon Drupal 7 Upstream with the [latest updates pulled in](/guides/custom-upstream/create-custom-upstream#pull-in-core-from-pantheons-upstream).
 * Sites must be updated to the [latest release](https://github.com/pantheon-systems/drops-7/tags) of Drupal core.